nce/oci-free-cloud-k8s/README.md

 > [!Note]
 > I've recently updated the `backend.s3` config, so it should work with terraform >1.6

-This setup uses terraform to manage the oci **and** a bit of the kubernets part.
+This setup uses terraform to manage the oci **and** a bit of the kubernetes part.

 ## Tooling on the client side